thangavel/RBSExcercise/README.md

 Resources:
 I have already kept Chrome and Geckodrivers u can use it for execution.
 I have added resources in the git repository as well.

-Please check whether the Chromedriver is compatible with your Chrome browser is in path ${project.base.dir}\src\test\resources\
+Please check whether the Chromedriver & Geckodrivers is compatible

 Ways to run the test (Run tests with Eclipse)
 ====================================================